-Why we collect information about you
+Why we collect information about you:

-• Notes and reports about your health and any treatment and care you need and/or have received.
+• notes and reports about your health and any treatment and care you need and/or have received

-• Results of investigations, such as blood tests.
+• results of investigations, such as blood tests

-How we keep your records confidential and secure
+How we keep your records confidential and secure:

 Information will only be given to members of your family or visitors with your permission.

-We may need to share some information about you so we can all work together for your benefit e.g. GP or district nurse.
+We may need to share some information about you with other healthcare professionals, for example, your GP or district nurse.
+St Ann’s holds your information in a format which allows transfer to other healthcare organisations.
 Anyone who receives information from us is also under a legal duty to keep it confidential and secure.